LnBdd/hyberflow/docs/Assembly.md

 ## User Manual

-- Loading and unloading
+- Assembling all sub-assemblies and the main system
-- Using the GUI to start extrusions
-- todo: document interface for other means of communication